Apollo 8

 The first time humans orbited the Moon.

-The first time humans had occulted behind the Moon.
+The first time humans had been occulted by the Moon.

 The first to see Earthrise at the Moon.